Recent studies indicate that as many as 9 out of 10 people worldwide hate their jobs.

 Early ancestors to homo sapiens date back to around 2.5 millions years ago… so for million of years were were hunter gatherers.

-For millions of years we did NOT live dull and repetitive lives, performing tasks for a “superior”.
+For millions of years we did NOT live dull and repetitive lives, performing tasks for someone else.

 We were never part of an assembly line, beholden to a clock, told when it was time to eat, or forced to fit within hierarchical structures of superficial metrics.

-Humans were not valued by their ability to produce.
+Humans were not valued in digits and dollar signs representing their ability to produce.